MIT-Emerging-Talent/ET6-CDSP-group-03-repo/6_final_presentation/final_presentaion_scripts.md

 - Around 500 schools, or 80 percent of all schools, have been destroyed or damaged.
 - We also found that most displacement orders were issued on weekdays
-- Most of the destruction, about 99 percent, is to homes.
+- Most of the destruction, about 99 percent, is residential.
 But what is striking is that in the small fraction of other infrastructure that was damaged, education makes up a third — showing just how exposed schools and universities are.

 ## Slide 6: Communication Strategy